-This quasi-experimental study evaluated the effects of the Promoting Algebra Readiness (PAR) intervention on sixth grade students' mathematics learning in four school districts in the Pacific Northwest during the 2014-2015 school year.
-In addition to measuring student mathematics learning in conjunction with delivery of the PAR intervention, we assessed and report on teacher and student perceptions of the PAR curriculum, and fidelity of implementation of the PAR intervention.
+This quasi-experimental study evaluated the effects of the PAR intervention on Grade 6 students' mathematics learning in four school districts in the Pacific Northwest during the 2014-2015 school year.
+In addition to measuring student mathematics learning in conjunction with delivery of the PAR intervention, we assessed and reported on teacher and student perceptions of the PAR curriculum, and fidelity of implementation of the PAR intervention.